cnabio/cnab-spec/802-credential-sets.md

 - `image_token`
 - `hostkey`

-That name can be used to reference the credential from tooling.
-Consequently, tooling may choose to construct a map from an external value to the credential name.
+That name MAY be used to reference the credential from tooling.
+Consequently, tooling MAY choose to construct a map from an external value to the credential name.

 Porter, for example, maps local credentials to bundle credentials by _credential sets_.
 Here is an example: